UrbanApps/UAObfuscatedString/README.md

     NSString *identifier = Obfuscate.c.o.m.dot.u.r.b.a.n.a.p.p.s.dot.e.x.a.m.p.l.e;

+## Swift Usage

+While similar to the Objective-C implementation, the Swift usage is slightly different.
+You will simply start with the first character as a string literal and then add the rest as usual.
+You won't, however, be able to use the underscore (_) to represent a space since the underscore is used by Swift to mean a discaded variable (typically used when using a named variable instead would generate a warning in Xcode).
+The example code from the Usage section above looks like this using the Swift implementation.

+    print("T".h.i.s.space.i.s.space.a.space.t.e.s.t.dot)
+    > This is a test.

+Or

+    let identifier = "c".o.m.dot.u.r.b.a.n.a.p.p.s.dot.e.x.a.m.p.l.e
+    > com.urbanapps.example

 ## "I" on Mac OS X

 The OS X 10.11 SDK includes a macro already that is defined under `I`, so this character has an underscore in UAObfuscatedString when compiled for Mac. iOS-only compilation can still use `I`.